AkbarBakhshi/AkbarBakhshi/README.md

 I got into web development in 2019 and finally switched from a Civil Engineering career to a full-time Web developer job in early 2022.

+I love helping others like me who are transitioning into tech.
+That's why I have created two YouTube channles.
+If you are interested in Frontend Web development libraries, subscribe to my channel <a href='https://www.youtube.com/c/LateNightCoders' aria-label='Late Night Coders YouTube channel' target="_blank">here</a>.

+Don't forget to follow me on <a href='https://twitter.com/AkBakhshi' aria-label='Akbar bakhshi Twitter' target="_blank">Twitter</a> for tips and tricks related to web development and switching careers to tech.

 <!--
 **AkbarBakhshi/AkbarBakhshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.